Ring system: Chiron

-A second centaur, 2060 Chiron, is also suspected to have a pair of rings.
-Based on stellar-occultation data that were initially interpreted as resulting from jets associated with Chiron's comet-like activity, the rings are proposed to be 324 (± 10) km in radius.
+A second centaur, 2060 Chiron, has a constantly evolving disk of rings.
+Based on stellar-occultation data that were initially interpreted as resulting from jets associated with Chiron's comet-like activity, the rings are proposed to be 324±10 km in radius, though their evolution does change the radius somewhat.
 Their changing appearance at different viewing angles can explain the long-term variation in Chiron's brightness over time.
+Chiron's rings are suspected to be maintained by orbiting material ejected during seasonal outbursts, as a third partial ring detected in 2018 had become a full ring by 2022, with an outburst in between in 2021.